william-spongberg/COMP30019-Project-2/GDD.md

 Hollows: Victims whose memories were devoured by The Admin.
 With hollow and empty eyes, they move erratically and randomly pause to clutch their heads, as if trying to bring out their true selves.
 Implode upon death.

 Phantoms: They feature red glowing eyes, which will appear as an unnatural glow amidst the dark fog.
-They appear and disappear in and out of the fog, only every attempting to attack the player when they have their backs turned.
-Inspiring a primal fear and sense of adrenaline response.
+They appear and disappear in and out of the fog, only every now and then attempting to attack the player when they have their backs turned.
+Inspiring a primal fear to get the player more immersed in the world.

 Possible enemy interactions with the environment, since the procedural landscape is built on tiles, enemies (The Admin) could have the ability to modify it during combat.